lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 };
 ```

-To complete the class, we define two methods to map and un-map the memory associated to the buffer so it can be accessed from our application (if they have been created with the flag `host_visible_bit` (`VK_MEMORY_PROPERTY_HOST_VISIBLE_BIT`), more on this later on).
-The `map` method just calls the `mapMemory` function which returns a handle that can be used to get a buffer to read / write its contents.
-The `unMap` method just calls the `unmapMemory` to un-map the previously mapped buffer memory:
+To complete the struct, we define two functions to map and un-map the memory associated to the buffer so it can be accessed from our
+application (if they have been created with the flag `host_visible_bit` (`VK_MEMORY_PROPERTY_HOST_VISIBLE_BIT`), more on this later on).
+The
+`map` function just calls the `mapMemory` function which returns a handle that can be used to get a buffer to read / write its contents.
+The
+`unMap` function just calls the `unmapMemory` to un-map the previously mapped buffer memory:

 ```zig
 pub const VkBuffer = struct {